learn-co-curriculum/phase-1-arrays-review/README.md

 [.splice()]:
   https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice

-If you check out the [MDN Array documentation][mdn arrays], you can take a look at the list of Array methods that are built into JavaScript.
+If you check out the [MDN Array documentation][mdn arrays], you'll see the full list of Array methods that are built into JavaScript on the left.
 Included in the list are the methods above, a number of _iterator methods_ that we'll learn about a bit later in this course, and quite a few more.
 We encourage you to explore these methods to get a sense for what you can do with arrays.
 Below are a few that we find particularly helpful.